Menu

 In short, PRIME brings “shop class” back to high schools in a high-tech way.

-There are currently over 90 SME PRIME schools in 23 states.
-Michigan is home to 33 of those schools thanks to MMA’s lobbying efforts to get $6 million of state funding appropriated in the 2021 budget.
-In 2023, MMA was successful in advocating for an additional $6 million to continue statewide expansion with a goal of having a minimum of 50 SME PRIME schools in Michigan by 2025.
+There are currently over 100 SME PRIME schools in 23 states.
+Michigan is home to 50 of those schools thanks to MMA’s lobbying efforts to get $6 million of state funding appropriated in the state budget.

 Learn More